assemble/assemble-boilerplate-bootstrap/README.md

 #### [See it live →](http://assemble.github.io/assemble-bootstrap/)

 This is _not a fork or port_ of Bootstrap.
-This project uses Bootstrap's Gruntfile for compiling CSS and JavaScript, running tests, and all of the other tasks  to buid with a couple enhancements:
+This project uses Bootstrap's own Gruntfile for compiling CSS and JavaScript, running tests, and all of the other tasks.

-* Pulls down the latest Bootstrap,
+This project simply:

 * Converts the liquid templates to Handlebars
 * Builds the HTML from templates using [Assemble][assemble].
-The rest of the project, CSS, JavaScript etc. is mostly unchanged from Bootstrap's Gruntfile configuration.

 _You must have NPM, Bower and Grunt install globally before you begin._